JesusLuvsYooh/Black-Prediction/README.md

 - Supports both default Unity CC and KCC.

 # How It Works
-- The client collects inputs, stores them, applies them to the controller to predict movement.
+- The client collects inputs, stores them in a list, and applies them to the controller to predict movement.
-- The client then sends the input data to the server.
+- The client sends the movement input data to the server.
-- The server simulates all controllers in one frame and a single input per frame.
+- The server simulates every controller with the first input in a single frame.
-- The server sends the physics result to the client.
+- The server sends the movement result data to the client and discards the used input.
-- The client applies most recent state from the server and replays the inputs starting after that state's frame to reconciliate movement.
-All old inputs before that get discarded.
+- The client applies most recent result from the server and replays the inputs starting after that result's frame to reconciliate movement.
+All old inputs that come before the result's frame get discarded.

 # Quick Start
 - Create a build.